-GitHub SMS notifications using Twilio · Cloudflare Workers docs
+GitHub SMS notifications using Twilio

 The

-checkSignature function will use the crypto library to hash the received payload with our known secret key to ensure it matches the request hash.
+checkSignature function will use the crypto library to hash the received payload with your known secret key to ensure it matches the request hash.
 GitHub uses an HMAC hexdigest to compute the hash in the sha1 format.

 index.js

-const crypto = require("crypto")
+const crypto = require('crypto');

-return hmac.digest("hex")
+return hmac.digest('hex');

 }

-async function checkSignature(formData, headers) {
+async function checkSignature(formData, headers) { let expectedSignature = await createHexSignature(formData); let actualSignature = headers.get('X-Hub-Signature');

-return expectedSignature === actualSignature
+return expectedSignature === actualSignature;

 }

-Since our project relies on importing a library, we need to use webpack and update our
+Since our project relies on importing a library, use webpack and update your

-wrangler.toml to set
+wrangler.toml file to set

 type = "webpack".